-(f) Functional and presentation currency
+(e) Functional and presentation currency

-Items included in the consolidated financial statements of the Group are measured and presented in Rial Omani being the currency of the primary economic environment in which the Group operates, which is the Group's functional and presentation currency.
+Items included in the consolidated financial statements of the Group are measured and presented in Rial Omani being the currency of the primary economic environment in which the Parent company operates, which is the Parent's functional and presentation currency.
 All financial information presented in Rial Omani has been rounded to the nearest thousand unless otherwise stated.

-(g) Transactions and balances
+(f) Transactions and balances